What to eat and drink in a heatwave

-Loss of appetite, poor sleep, undulating sensations of wilting – periods of hot weather don’t always agree with us.
-But along with the usual precautions we should take during heatwaves – the NHS has an excellent guide to coping in hot weather – can food and drink help us out on ultra-balmy days?
-We spoke to nutritionist Kerry Torrens to explain how our body temperature works in relation to the weather.
+Loss of appetite, poor sleep, struggling to concentrate – periods of hot weather don’t always agree with us.
+Along with the usual precautions we should take during heatwaves, can food and drink help us out on ultra-balmy days?
+Nutritionist Kerry Torrens explains how our body temperature works in relation to the weather.

-We typically lose between 2 and 2½ litres of fluid a day through sweating, breathing, urine and faeces.
-So on regular days we should be drinking about 6-8 glasses of water or other hydrating liquid (according to the UK Eatwell Guide).
-The good news is you can hit this quota through milk, sugar-free drinks, tea and coffee, as well as trusty tap water, but remember caffeinated drinks have a diuretic effect, making you lose fluids, so Kerry suggests keeping them to a minimum.
-Fruit juice and smoothies count too, but they should be limited to a 150ml glass daily because of the natural ‘free’ sugars they contain.
+Those living in temperate climates typically lose between 1½ and 3 litres of fluid a day through sweating, breathing, urine and faeces.
+This means on regular days we should be drinking about six to eight glasses of water or other hydrating fluids.
+The good news is you can hit this quota through milk, sugar-free drinks, tea and coffee, as well as trusty water, but remember caffeinated drinks have a diuretic effect, making you lose more fluids, so try keeping these to a minimum.
+Fruit juice and smoothies count too, but they should be limited to one 150ml glass daily because of the natural ‘free’ sugars they contain.

-If you take regular exercise, this doesn’t have to cease during hot weather.
-Kerry suggests opting for sports drinks, which are formulated specifically to promote fluid uptake, so they should be more hydrating than traditional water.
+If you do regular exercise, this doesn’t have to cease during hot weather.
+Try sports drinks, which are formulated specifically to promote fluid uptake, making them more hydrating than plain water.

 Can you drink too much water?